googleapis/google-cloud-cpp/google/cloud/monitoring/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Monitoring API][cloud-service-docs], a service to Manages your Cloud Monitoring data and configurations.
-Most projects must be associated with a Workspace, with a few exceptions as noted on the individual method pages.
-The table entries below are presented in alphabetical order, not in order of common use.
-For explanations of the concepts found in the table entries, read the [Cloud Monitoring documentation](https://cloud.google.com/monitoring/docs).
+This directory contains an idiomatic C++ client library for the [Cloud Monitoring API][cloud-service-docs], a service to manage your Cloud Monitoring data and configurations.
+This library is used to interact with the Cloud Monitoring API directly.
+If you are looking to instrument your application for Cloud Monitoring, we recommend using [OpenTelemetry](https://opentelemetry.io) or a similar framework.

 This library is **experimental**.
 Its APIs are subject to change without notice.